efugier/DeezerTagApp/README.md

 ### Visualization

-The db can be visualized [here](https://hobby-ecmbfbmekcnhgbkeephhacal.dbs.graphenedb.com:24786/browser/) using these credentials
+The db can be visualized [here](https://app.graphenedb.com/dbs/dzrtagdemo/overview) using these credentials
 * login:    `dzrtagdemo@yopmail.com`
 * password: `dzrtagdemopwd`

+Then go at the bottom of the page, Tools: Neo4j browser, click `Launch`.

 ### Server side use